ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Error: insufficient authorization
 ```

-Therefore we need to provide a control key which we have indeed control of, and then it succeeds.
+Therefore the user needs to provide a control key which he has indeed control of, and then it succeeds.
 The output (assuming the node is running on `localhost` and the API port is set to standard `9650`)
 is going to look something like this: